-This class requires the purchase of a digital edition of American Stories (4th edition) to complete required online reading assignments and quizzes.
-Click the link above to enroll in the textbook course site and access digital assignments.
+This class requires the purchase of a digital edition of American Stories (4th edition), which you can access at the website listed above, to complete required course reading assignments and reading quizzes.

 Student Learning Outcomes/Objectives

 - 1. Identify significant historical events in American History from Reconstruction through the modern era. - 2.
 Provide examples of the role globalization and integration of different cultures and groups have had in the formation of American policy in the 20th and 21st centuries. - 3.
 Assess the major social, political, and cultural issues that arose within the United States from 1877 to the modern time. - 4.
 Differentiate between primary and secondary sources and integrate these sources into the study of history.